Knitting vs Crochet: Which is Easier? Which is Better?

 The other huge breakthrough for me was learning about the anatomy of a stitch, stitch orientation, and how to visually identify the components of what makes a purl stitch look different than a knit stitch (which every new knitter should learn to save them hours of frustrations).

-I still consider myself somewhat of a knitting newbie but I feel confident enough now to be able to understand the basics of knitting, fix common mistakes and create shaping.
-Now if I can learn how to knit faster, I’ll be an even happier girl – but I’m confident that will happen with more time and practice.
+I still consider myself somewhat of a knitting newbie.
+But I feel confident enough now to be able to understand the basics of knitting, fix common mistakes and create shaping.
+Now if I can learn how to knit faster, I’ll be an even happier girl.
+But I’m confident that will happen with more time and practice.

 My personal advice on whether you should learn to crochet or knit first

+Do we have a clear winner between knit vs crochet?
 In retrospect and with the benefit of experience, if you haven’t really made up your mind and are on the fence about whether or not to start knitting or crocheting first, I would recommend starting with crochet first.
 I believe it’s a much easier skill to pick up initially compared to knitting.

 For me, I became frustrated with learning to knit when it came to making mistakes.
-Let’s face it, there are always going to be mistakes in the beginning, however, when you make a mistake in crochet, it’s a much easier process to fix which means much less frustration.
+Let’s face it, there are always going to be mistakes in the beginning.
+However, when you make a mistake in crochet, it’s a much easier process to fix which means much less frustration.

 I really wish I had taken a foundational course when I was starting out that taught me all the skills and techniques I’d need to get going.
 Now that I know what I know, I’d recommend this class if knitting is a new skill for you and you’d like to take things to the next level so that you can be a confident knitter.
 Check out the professionally filmed Learn to Knit class that will take your knitting skills to the next level.
+At the very least, you should definitely start by watching some YouTube video tutorials to get started.

 Ultimately though, it’s up to you and really, you can’t go wrong.
 Both knitting and crocheting are amazing hobbies and something that’s easy to fall in love with.
-I wish you the best of luck and many happy days ahead while you learn one or both these amazing crafts.
+I wish you the best of luck and many happy days ahead while you learn one or both of these amazing crafts.

 Tips for starting out